noelloxton/noelloxton/README.md

 I am currently working on my own personal web application using Java Springboot, postgreSQL, AWS, liquibase, docker and React.

 I have a huge interest in fitness technology and ML.
-I can talk gaming but don't have much time to do it anymore...

 Come explore my projects!
 <!---